- Africa - Madagascar

 Tour Price (Land Content Only) includes:

-Accommodation in twin-share rooms with private facilities including 5-star hotels (Antananarivo), eco-lodges, bungalow-style accommodation and thatched tree-houses.
+Accommodation in twin-share rooms with private facilities including 3 and 4-star hotels, eco-lodges and bungalow-style accommodation.

 Meals, indicated in the itinerary, where: B=breakfast, L=lunch & D=evening meal